CSS Frameworks

 Ultimately all tech choices should come down to the individual project requirements.
 After reading this comparison of CSS Modules vs Styled Components, think about your skills, project goals and needs.
 Both ways have their unique advantages and challenges, which you're now familiar with.
 What you make out of this information, is up to you. 😃

-caisy aligns perfectly with the need for a sleek, fast, and friendly interface that supports complex designs.
+Caisy aligns perfectly with the need for a sleek, fast, and friendly interface that supports complex designs.
 If the journey of development has taught us anything, it is the constant need for adaptability and the right toolset.
 The CMS mirrors these principles in its functionality, making it a compelling choice regardless of your chosen CSS styling approach.

 Ready For A New Standard?